-The Advising & Career Center, located on the Donaldson Campus, Room 119, provides academic and personal support to promote student success while attending college.
-The Advising & Career Center provides placement testing, advising, and academic support.
-Academic advising includes initial and ongoing academic advising, transfer information, career planning, and academic success strategies.
-For appointments or services offered in the Advising & Career Center, students can call 406-447-6939.
+The Advising service is located on the Donaldson Campus in Room 119 and 139, and provides academic and personal support to promote student success while attending college.
+Academic advising includes initial and ongoing academic advising, transfer information, and academic success strategies.
+For appointments or services offered in Advising, students can call 406-447-6911.
 Walk-ins are welcome.